 6) Dead Packs don't kill a shoot

-While you will see internal batteries for some single axis rigs, or lighter multi-axis rigs, internal batteries don't hold up for the payloads, speeds and performance of the spectrum ST4.
+While you will see internal batteries or proprietary batteries for some single axis rigs, or lighter multi-axis rigs, internal batteries don't hold up for the payloads, speeds and performance of the spectrum ST4.

-The spectrum ST4 is very power efficient, and faster, quieter, and supportes heavier payloads than anything with internal packs.
+The spectrum ST4 is very power efficient, faster, quieter, and supports heavier payloads than anything with internal packs.

 As we fit more and more into professional shooters toolkits, we have adopted integration to both VMount and Gold Mount batteries - industry standards.

 If you have internal batteries, you must carry the equipment on board.
-You cannot check or your equipment can be confiscated.
-For professionals, this is not an option.
+You cannot check or your equipment.
+If you do it can be confiscated.
+For professionals, this is not always an option.

 Batteries are getting better, but they wear out.
 For phones that you replace every 1.5-2 years, users have learned to expect this as an indicator that it is time to buy a new device.
-Having internal batteries tied to a multithousand dollar piece of equipment is a sure fire way to expire that equipment after a period of time.
+Having internal batteries glued to a multi-thousand dollar piece of equipment is a sure fire way to expire that equipment after a period of time.
 Manufactures love this as they have built in an annoying trait that pushes users to purchase something new.

-eMotimo spectrum ST4's are built to last, not expire.
+eMotimo spectrum ST4 is built to last, not expire.
 What camera manufacture these days has an internal battery that is not user replaceable?

 Sure, you might cheap Hoverboards might to explode or catch fire.
 Even with great design teams from massive companies, manufactures can have defects that result in fires / explosions.
 Apple, Samsung, Dell, and every portable battery that I have purchased from Amazon has had battery issues over time.
 These range from getting puffy and hot, to fires, and injuries.